5 Steps to Start Researching with PowerNotes

 Step 1: Install PowerNotes and create your account

-Install the PowerNotes Chrome extension, then follow the prompts from the extension to create your account.
+Install the PowerNotes Chrome extension or Firefox extension, then follow the prompts from the extension to create your account.
 If you are a student, remember to sign up with your school email address in case your school pays for premium access.

 Step 2: Gathering and saving passages

 Navigate to a relevant website or pdf, then:

 Use your cursor to highlight text in the article.
 Once you highlight text, a menu will pop up with generic topic names (Topic 1 and Topic 2).

 Select a topic to categorize your highlight.

 After you have selected a topic, you’ll see the notes box appear.
 Type any notes related to the passage you’ve highlighted then hit the enter key or click the checkmark icon in the notes box to save the passage.
 There is no limit to the notes you can take.
 Just use ctrl, alt, shift, or command + Enter to add line breaks.

 Your highlight and notes as well as a source link will appear in the sidebar.